How to Hide iPhone Location from Find My Friends & iMessage

 With Find My and iMessage location sharing it’s easy to feel like you’re constantly being watched by friends or family members who can pop in and see where you are.
 This is how to hide your iPhone location from Find My Friends or the iMessage location tracking on your iPhone.

+While we are all spending more time at home, perhaps you are heading to the park, running to the store, or simply driving into the country to scream-sing a favorite song until the world makes sense again.
+When you do this, you may not want anyone to know that you’ve left home.

 You can simply just stop sharing your location with friends or family, but in some cases, that’s not what you really want to do.
-You may just want to go off the grid for a surprise shopping trip, or you may need to hide your location for another reason without stopping sharing your iPhone location.
+You may just want to go off the grid for a bit, or you may need to hide your location for another reason without stopping sharing your iPhone location.

 Read: How to Fake iPhone Location

-When you stop sharing your iPhone location with someone, they will see this change as a message in the iMessage app, and another message when you re-share with them — so turning off and on sharing isn’t a great way to hide your location, or at least not hide that you are hiding the location.
+When you stop sharing your iPhone location with someone, they will see this change as a message in the iMessage app, and another message when you re-share with them — so turning off and on sharing isn’t a great way to hide your location, or at least not to hide that you are hiding the location.

 Instead, you will want to rely on either turning your phone off or sharing from another device that you own.
 This guide is updated to work with iOS 13 and up with methods and directions for 2020.